Conversational AI

 Who should consider another option

-Teams wanting a packaged voice AI agent platform (visual builder, templates, single-vendor support) will find Retell or Telnyx easier to ship with.
+Teams wanting a packaged platform (visual builder, templates, single-vendor support) will find Retell or Telnyx easier to start with.
 Vapi's value is configurability, not packaging.

 Pricing and scale considerations